NathanNeurotic/opentuna-payload-remapped/README.md

 ### Continuous integration
 A GitHub Actions workflow builds the exploit on each push and pull request.
-The workflow builds a Docker image (which compiles a native `ps2-packer` from `tools/ps2-packer`) and runs the build inside a container:
+The workflow builds a Docker image (which compiles a native `ps2-packer` from `tools/ps2-packer`), runs the build inside a container, and uploads the resulting payload as an artifact:

 ```yaml
 - name: Build the Docker image